menu

 Swansea is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Swansea citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.04% of adults 25 and older in Swansea have a college degree.
+The percentage of adults in Swansea who are college-educated is close to the national average for all communities of 21.84%: 17.04% of the adults in Swansea have a bachelor's degree or advanced degree.

 The per capita income in Swansea in 2022 was $26,176, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $104,704 for a family of four.
 However, Swansea contains both very wealthy and poor people as well.